 Kearny is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 41,837 people and 11 constituent neighborhoods, Kearny is the 39th largest community in New Jersey.
-Kearny has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 42,137 people and 11 constituent neighborhoods, Kearny is the 39th largest community in New Jersey.
+Much of the housing stock in Kearny was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in Kearny are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Kearny is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kearny is a town of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Kearny who work in office and administrative support (16.22%), sales jobs (9.00%) and management occupations (6.84%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kearny is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Kearny is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Kearny who work in office and administrative support (15.58%), sales jobs (8.87%), and management occupations (7.45%).

 Kearny is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One downside of living in Kearny is that it can take a long time to commute to work.
 In Kearny, the average commute to work is 30.61 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
 In addition, it is also a pedestrian-friendly town.
 Many of Kearny’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.